Introduction to KiwiSaver

 - Transfer between KiwiSaver schemes at any time

 Take a savings suspension after a minimum contribution period of 12 months by applying to Inland Revenue for a savings suspension.
 A savings suspension is for a period of up to one year (minimum three months) and can be renewed at the end of the period.

 How you contribute to your KiwiSaver account depends on your employment status.

 If you are an employee

-Employers also have to match their employees’ contributions to KiwiSaver (as per the table below) if the employee is over 18 and under the age you normally qualify to withdraw your KiwiSaver account.
+Employers also have to match their employees’ contributions to KiwiSaver (as per the table below) if the employee is over 18 and under 65 (subject to the minimum membership requirement outlined above).

 (% of gross salary)